crate/crate-tutorials/docs/generate-time-series/go.rst

         return err
     }

-Then in the ``main`` function of your script, create an infinite loop that gets the latest ISS position and inserts the data into the database.
+Then in the script's ``main`` function, create an infinite loop that gets the latest ISS position and inserts the data into the database.

 .. code-block:: js